-3. Continuous Blower Mode
+4. Continuous Blower Mode

-When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on HEAT speed.
+When the R-to-G circuit is closed by the thermostat, the blower motor BLWM will operate on continuous-blower speed (can be adjusted to FAN, HEAT, or COOL speed) at the thermostat.
+Factory default is FAN speed.
 Terminal EAC-1 is energized as long as the blower motor BLWM is energized.
 During a call for heat, the blower BLWM will stop during igniter warm-up (17 sec), ignition (7 sec), and blower-ON delay (25 sec), allowing the furnace heat exchangers to heat up more quickly, then restarts at the end of the blower-ON delay period at HEAT speed.